henriksod/Fabrik2DArduino/README.md

 <img src="https://github.com/henriksod/Fabrik2DArduino/blob/master/setup/4DOFSetup.png" width="500">
 </p>

-What is important, and can be seen in the figures, is that the servos' angles have to be zero when the link is parallel to the previous link.
-By setting up the servos in this manner, the arm will be pointing straight up when all joint angles are set to zero.
+What is important, and can be seen in the figures, is that the servos' angles have to be 90 degrees when the link is parallel to the previous link.
+By setting up the servos in this manner, the arm will be pointing straight up when all joint angles are set to zero (in the library).

 Installation
 ------------